 Another method is through foggy weather - the in-game weather system boosts the spawn rates of the corresponding types of Pokémon, but typically foggy weather is one of the rarest types (although this of course depends on where you live), so it's not the most reliably way to track the spooky Pokes down.

 One more is via conducting certain quests for your Field Research.
-As part of the July research rewards, landing a Nice Curveball or Making 3 Great Throws will net you an encounter with Gastly.
-Of course, make sure the reward is a Mystery Encounter and not an item, otherwise Gastly won't appear!
+As part of the September Research rewards, Making 3 Great Throws will net you an encounter with Gastly.
+Of course, make sure the reward is a Mystery Encounter and not an item, otherwise these won't appear!

 The final option is finding a Ghost-type nest.
 Nests, if you didn't know, are specific spots where large numbers of a certain Pokémon will appear - so you might get a lot of Bulbasaur appearing in a certain park for a period of time, for instance, until the nests change.